Great Lakes Storm of 1913: November 10 and 11

-The storm had moved northeast of London, Ontario, on the morning of Monday November 10, with lake effect blizzards behind it.
+The storm had moved northeast of London, Ontario, by Monday morning, with lake effect blizzards behind it.
 An additional 17 in of snow fell on Cleveland that day, filling the streets with snowdrifts 6 ft high.
 Streetcar operators stayed with their stranded, powerless vehicles for two nights, eating food provided by local residents.
 Travelers were forced to take shelter and wait for the storm to pass.

 By Tuesday, the storm was rapidly moving across eastern Canada.
 Without the warm lake waters, it quickly lost strength.
 The system carried less snowfall because of its speed and the lack of lake effect snow.
-All shipping along the St. Lawrence River around Montreal, was halted on Monday and part of Tuesday.
+All shipping along the St. Lawrence River around Montreal was halted on Monday and part of Tuesday.

 Aftermath

-The storm was the deadliest, most destructive natural disaster in recorded history to hit the Great Lakes, killing more than 250 people, destroying nineteen ships and stranding nineteen others.
-About US$1 million of cargo—including coal, iron ore and grain—weighing about 68,300 tons was lost.
+The storm was the deadliest, most destructive natural disaster in recorded history to hit the Great Lakes, killing more than 250 people, destroying 19 ships and stranding 19 others.
+About 68,300 tons of cargo—including coal, iron ore, and grain—were lost.
+The Lake Carriers Association 1913 report estimates damages at nearly $4.8 million ($162 million in 2026).